kamanashisroy/hciplus/README.md

 hciplus
 ========

-This is a group of protocols defined over hci library.
+This is a bundle of bluetooth protocol implementations using hci library.

 Dependency